-A lot has changed at Apple since Jobs died — which is exactly what he made clear he wanted to happen.
+A lot has changed at Apple since Jobs died.
+And that is exactly what he made clear he wanted to happen.
 Gauntlets he laid down about never wanting to see a stylus on an iPad have been, wonderfully, cast aside with the Apple Pencil.
 Jobs always pushed engineers to prove him wrong, so I think he couldn’t have been any happier with the result.

 We’re also well beyond the need for the Mac to be a “digital hub.”
-And Apple is embracing environmentalism and other issues with a passion Jobs didn’t exhibit for them.
+And today, Apple embraces environmentalism and other issues with a passion Jobs did not exhibit for them.

 Memories of Steve Jobs

 What are your resounding memories of Steve Jobs?
 Where were you when you heard he had passed away?
 What was his single biggest achievement, in your view?
 Leave your comments below.